 The fixed sensors detect noise levels, temperature, humidity, light, energy consumption and movement nearby, while the wearable sensors monitor participants’ location within their households.

-“Secondly, the unique circumstances of this work with very intrusive methodological instruments, produces issues about how to explain the technology in an understandable way, and no one is going to want to read an essay.”
+“Secondly, the unique circumstances of this work with very intrusive methodological instruments, produce issues of how to explain the technology in an understandable way, and no one is going to want to read an essay.”

 “So all the questions that arose presented us with quite a headache.”